Esauidk/GameSmithEngine/Notebook.md

 # 9/4/2023
 Now tha I've simplified and enacapsulated the rendering system with their respect Render API enviornments, I can move on focusing on the shader part of the pipeline.
 I need to be able to tell what parameters are in the shader and be able to keep values for them.
 This is going to involve shader reflection.
 I think when addressing DX12, I'm going to keep a giant root signature for now instead of making specialized ones per shader.
 I will be using reflection to figure out what resources need to be made and where to bind them.
 ONWARDS TO MORE!

+# 9/14/2023
+Now that views (besides UAV) can be added to the layer and saved for state, it's time to do some clean up.
+Need to add more state functions for rendering specifications (viewport, rect).
+Also want to refactor and add a linter to make this good.
+Will also go back and comment on fuctions to give them purpose.
+This wil be in tommorows commit.